 Don't assume you know what your family is thinking.
-Ask early about rules of the house (it's less awkward that way).
+Ask early about rules of the house (it's less awkward that way and they expect you to not know everything that's going on right away).
 A great time to inquire about these rules is when your hosts give you a first tour of the home.
 Things to consider:

-- ➤ Kitchen when you can use it, where you can store your own groceries, what's off-limits, what's for sharing - ➤ Meals when you share meals, what to do if you won't be home for dinner - > Common spaces any rules for the bathroom, living room, or other parts of the house - ➤ Use of the telephone you may want to use an international calling card or pay your host family directly when the phone bill comes.
-You may be able to call locally for free, but in many places even local calls have a charge.
-You can also ask if you should answer the phone and how to take messages. - As a courtesy, keep your calls short, no matter who is paying for it. - Use of computer and/or internet access - > Guests if they're allowed, where in the house and during what hours they're allowed - ➤ Laundry if your host family has washing facilities, if you allowed to use them, will they have a cost, and if necessary, where the nearest Laundromat is located - Quiet hours when the rest of the family goes to sleep and wakes up, when to be considerate about the noise you make - ➤ Travel/nights out how should you communicate information about your plans to the family?
+- Kitchen when you can use it, where you can store your own groceries, what's off-limits, what's for sharing - > Meals when you share meals, what to do if you won't be home for dinner - > Common spaces any rules for the bathroom, living room, or other parts of the house - > Wifi access and password - > Guests if they're allowed, where in the house and during what hours they're allowed - Laundry if your host family has washing facilities, if you allowed to use them, will they have a cost, and if necessary, where the nearest Laundromat is located - Quiet hours when the rest of the family goes to sleep and wakes up, when to be considerate about the noise you make - Travel/nights out how should you communicate information about your plans to the family?
 As a rule, you should always inform them when you will not be coming home for dinner, but it is also courteous to let them know if you will be out all night or away for a weekend.